2024 GOP presidential contenders criticize debt ceiling deal

 After months of standoffs, negotiators reached a deal Saturday ahead of June 5, the date by which the Treasury Department estimates the government will run out of money to pay its obligations.
 The agreement suspends the debt limit until early 2025 after the presidential election.
 It also locks in non-defense spending for 2024 at 2023 levels before allowing a slight increase in 2025.

+The bill passed the House in a strong bipartisan vote Wednesday evening, by a margin of 314 to 117.
+It now goes to the Senate.

-Democratic and Republican leaders are touting it as a victory, but the GOP presidential hopefuls are unimpressed.
+Democratic and Republican leaders alike are touting the agreement as a victory, but the GOP presidential hopefuls are unimpressed.
 Here's a round-up of their responses:

 Nikki Haley